John Fillmore: Political career

 In 2022, Fillmore proposed to eliminate most early and absentee voting, as well as force people to vote in their home precincts rather than at voting centers across the state of Arizona.
 Fillmore also introduced a bill that would have allowed the Arizona legislature to overturn election results, which was rejected by Arizona House speaker Rusty Bowers.
-He was deafeated for reelection in the Republican primary in August 2022.
+He was defeated for reelection in the Republican primary in August 2022.